Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-In the last line we used a reasoning similar to that for evaluating the zeroth-order Magnus expansion in Eq.~(\ref{LHS0}), that is, we used the fact that the Taylor series (\ref{Taylorexpansion}) is to be truncated at zeroth order since any higher-order terms increase the order in $1/\omega$.
+When going from the first to the second line, we have used the linearity of the coefficient operator $C_k$.
+In the step leading to the third line, we have used the fact that the Taylor series (\ref{Taylorexpansion}) is to be truncated at zeroth order since any higher-order terms are at an increased order in $1/\omega$.
+Similar to the evaluation in Eq.~(\ref{M_of_Heff0}), this truncation has the effect of $h_{N+1}$ losing all dependence on the integration variable, thus rendering the evaluation of the Magnus-Taylor term $\m_0$ trivial.